 You'll be brought directly from the PACU to your hospital room, where your care team will continue to check your progress, keep you comfortable and care for your incision.
 If you were given a catheter (a thin tube inserted into the urethra to drain urine during surgery), it will be removed according to your doctor's orders.
 Your caregiver or a few close family members may now visit.
-They may also bring you your cell phone and tablet, since the hospital has Wi-Fi.
+They may also bring you your cell phone and other devices.
+The hospital has guest Wi-Fi available for you to use.

 Your first session with a physical therapist will most likely be on the day of your surgery.
 Our goal is to get you on your feet, ideally the day of surgery.
-We stress again: physical therapy is vital if your new knee is going to work well.
-Expect to remain in the hospital for one or two nights.
+We stress again: physical therapy is vital for your new knee to work well.
+Length of stay in the hospital after surgery ranges from zero to two nights.